BreathCodeFlow/tide/readme.md

 - Dry-run mode to preview commands with zero side effects.
 - Optional fail-fast behaviour that halts optional work after a required task fails.
 - Verbose logging for debugging plus quiet mode for automation owners.
+- Structured run logs when `log_file` is set—every task start/stop and trimmed output is written to disk for later review.

 ### Desktop Notifications 🔔